sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 -  decision making on resource allocation that confers advantages to personal networks, e.g., by preventing advertising of opportunities, or not applying best practice in recruitment
 -  reducing transparency of operations of sktime, e.g., by obfuscation of the paper trail
--  invoking the code of conduct dishonestly or as a form of bullying
+-  invoking the code of conduct dishonestly, or as a form of bullying, especially from a position of power

 2.3 Common precedent rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~